MunizMat/ForexPro/README.md

 ### Prerequisites
 To install the project on your local machine you will need to:
 1. Visit [Docker's website](https://www.docker.com/) and install Docker on your local machine
-2. Visit [](https://metaapi.cloud/) and create an account.
-After creating your account, navigate to **API Access** and generate an API access token for free.
+2. Visit [MetaApi](https://metaapi.cloud/) and create an account.
+After creating your account, navigate to 'API Access' and generate an API access token for free.

 ### Installation
 1. Clone this repository to your local machine: